DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/custom-tree-data.md

 # CustomTreeData Plugin Reference

-A plugin that converts customly formatted tree data to a supported format and performs local row expanding/collapsing.
+A plugin that converts custom formatted tree data to a supported format and performs local row expanding/collapsing.

 ## User Reference